Ended FSL Manager

 - Identify and ensure the timely supply of technical inputs required for program delivery

-- Ensure programs are adequately resourced and manage budget lines for program activities ensuring appropriate tracking of budgets.
+- Ensure programs are adequately resourced and manage budget lines for program activities ensuring appropriate spend

 - Make frequent visit to project sites to provide technical and managerial guidance/support and identify issues that need timely action and support at different levels.

-- Strategically plan staffing needs to implement the FSL programme in Taiz by working with HR team to recruit in line with approved project positions.
+- Strategically plan staffing needs to implement the FSL programme in north areas and work with HR team to recruit in line with approved awards

 - Lead, manage and motivate staff under direct line management, ensuring that they have clear objectives and received meaningful feedback on their performance

 - Attend inter-department meetings and represent SC in the coordination meetings